 Addressing Encryption Challenges

-- Performance Impact: Encryption can impact system performance; optimizing algorithms and hardware can mitigate this issue.
+- Performance Impact: Encryption might have some performance impact on the system; optimization of algorithms and hardware mitigates this problem.

 Best Practices for Implementing Encryption

-- Secure Key Management: Implement robust key management procedures to protect encryption keys.
+- Secure Key Management: Advanced key management procedures should be used to secure the encryption keys.

-- Regular Audits: Conduct regular security audits to ensure that encryption practices are effective and up-to-date.
+- Regular Audits: Security audits must be conducted regularly to ensure that the encryption practices are effective and up to date.

 Also Read: The Impact of GDPR on Data Privacy and Security Practices